PiotrBerebecki/hapi-handlebars-articles/README.md

-### Setting up travis with a local postgreSQL database
+### Setting up travis with its own local postgreSQL database for testing

 * Instruct travis to set up local database on its servers